Whatever your reason for thinking you have an STD, getting checked for a sexually transmitted disease can be an anxious experience.

 Which Home STD Test Is Right For Me?

 Good question.
-Unfortunately, there is no one size fits all answer to this question, however, with the help of Dr. Rowley, we will give you some guidelines to help you pick the test kit that best suits your needs and budget.
+Unfortunately, there is no one size fits all answer to this question, however, we will give you some guidelines to help you pick the test kit that best suits your needs and budget.

 If You Only Want to Test for Chlamydia, Gonorrhea or Trichomoniasis or Have a Tight Budget